Originally written for Wild Up. Arranged for Mizzou NME

 Nothing more to say about this piece than:

 “There is a simple way to describe this piece.
 Put on your headphones.
-On one side play a piece by –let’s say – Lutoslawski or John Cage, on the other one, play your favorite salsa or Latin jazz band.
+On one side play a piece by –let’s say – Lutoslawski or John Cage, on the other one, play Fania All-Stars or your (favorite salsa or Latin jazz band).
 Initially, your head might struggle with this combination, but keep the faith.
 Sometimes you will hear a rather noisy and aggressive sound, sometimes your body will respond tapping your foot.
 Eventually, you will hear the parts getting along quite well and sounding as a unity.
 ‘Illegal Cycles’ is an attempt to contaminate salsa with some noise, yet at the same time, to look for the groove in the fine-art sound of the freely improvised music.
 It is nothing else but a natural product of our post-postmodern world, where the artistic boundaries between genres are happily long gone” – José Martínez